A friend has spent the last three years hounding me about seed oils. Every time I thought I was safe, he’d wait a couple months and renew his attack:

 When first trying to make sense of these arguments, I encountered terms like “cis medium-chain omega-7 polyunsaturated fat”, which left me confused and terrified.
 (Biochemistry’s enormity has always had a way of making me feel insignificant.)
 After looking into things, I’m still quite scared, but at least I’ve made the Dynomight Fatty Acid Classifier.

-Fat is made of fatty acids—chains of carbon atoms linked via hydrogen bonds.
+Fat is made of fatty acids—chains of carbon and hydrogen atoms linked together with a couple oxygen atoms near the end.
 Usually, these are “single” bonds.
 But sometimes there are “double” bonds, which are very important because they are easier to break apart.
 So different fatty acids are categorized mostly based on the double bonds.
 So, behold:

 If you want, you can further divide things up in terms of the length of the fatty acid, or even count how many single bonds there are between each double bond.